Next Friday

 “Jill—” he began, clutching a paper.

-She held up her hand, soft at first, her eyes flickering with something uguarded.
-“Don’t Elliott.
+She held up her hand, soft at first, her eyes flickering with something unguarded.
+“Don’t, Elliot.
 Please.”

 Her fingers brushed the edge of her sweater, then stilled.